Special Education Services

 Infinitec provides assistive technology equipment through the Assistive Technology Exchange Network (ATEN).
 ATEN was established in June 1995 as a program of United Cerebral Palsy of Greater Chicago in partnership with the Illinois State Board of Education.
 The exchange network recycles computers and other technology by collecting and refurbishing equipment donated by corporations and individuals, then donating the recycled equipment to public schools in Illinois free of charge.

 The Assistive Technology Rental/Loan Library houses over $2.5 million of assistive technology equipment and software available to Infinitec Coalition members.
 An additional "light tech" library is available to all educational professionals.
-(See www.infinitec.org for additional information regarding ATEN and the Library.)
+(Click here for additional information regarding ATEN and the Library.)

-The Durable Medical Equipment website (www.infinitecdme.org) offers people with temporary or permanent disabilities the opportunity to search for and secure durable medical equipment for free.
+The Durable Medical Equipment website offers people with temporary or permanent disabilities the opportunity to search for and secure durable medical equipment for free.
 (See www.infinitecdme.org for more information)

 Infinitec provides assistive technology training and education throughout the state of Illinois.
 These seminars support professionals and caregivers in their work with assistive technology.
 Infinitec receives grant funds from the Illinois State Board of Education to provide these trainings at no charge to the participants.
 More information and a calendar of events is available at myinfinitec.org/calendar.